 Ingredients

 - Almond extract or almond paste - adds an extra nutty flavor and a delicious aroma.
 Use natural extract whenever possible without any fillers.
-If you have only vanilla extract, that's fine too.
+Vanilla extract works too!

 - Lemon zest - or orange zest or lime.
-You can skip it but you'll be surprised how much citrus zest actually elevates the flavor of the entire cake.
-Total game changer.
+Citrus zest elevates the flavor of the entire cake.

 - Eggs - medium or large.
 Eggs act as a binder ingredient and are an emulsifier.
 We use plenty in this recipe to get that light and fluffy batter.